turingschool/backend-curriculum-site/module1/promotion.md

 ## Projects

-You will complete four projects throughout Module 1, each of which have a maximum score of 4.0.
-A score of 2.5 or higher is considered a passing grade.
+You will complete four projects throughout Module 1, each of which will be assessed according to a rubric.
+A passing project will "Meet Expectations" (per the rubric) for most categories.
 You must submit every project to be eligible for promotion.

 * Week 1-2: [Solo Project #1](./projects)
   * The Solo Project is evaluated, but does not count toward promotion
 * Week 2-3: [Solo Project #2](./projects)
 * Week 3-4: [Paired Project](./projects)
-  * You must earn a passing grade (2.5) on EITHER the Paired Project OR Solo Project #2
+  * You must pass EITHER the Paired Project OR Solo Project #2
 * Week 5-6: [Group Project](./projects)
-  * You must earn a passing grade (2.5) on the Final Project
+  * You must pass the Final Project
-  * No rubric category can score Well Below Expectations (1.0)
+  * No rubric category can score Well Below Expectations

 ## Assessments and Independent Challenges

-You will complete two assessments and three weekly Independent Challenges in Module 1, each of which have a maximum score of 4.0.
-A score of 2.5 or higher is considered a passing grade.
+You will complete two assessments and three weekly Independent Challenges in Module 1, each of which will be assesed on a scale of Well Below Expectations, Below Expectations, Meets Expectations, and Exceeds Expectations.
+Meets Expectations is considered a passing score.

 ### Assessments
 1. Mid Module Assessment (aka "Mid Mod")